JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/legendary-group/halaster-blackcloak-wdmm.md

 - A magical scrying sensor appears, taking the form of a ghostly, 1-foot-diameter humanoid eye surrounded by motes of light.
 The sensor is stationary, though Halaster can reorient the eye to face in any direction.
 Halaster can see through the eye as though he was in its space.
 The eye can't be harmed or dispelled, but it winks out within an [antimagic field](/3-Mechanics/CLI/spells/antimagic-field.md).
 A scrying eye lasts until Halaster ends the effect (no action required).
 - A minor illusory effect is triggered, as though Halaster had cast [minor illusion](/3-Mechanics/CLI/spells/minor-illusion.md) in an area.
 Common illusions include the echo of rattling chains, the distant sound of explosive spells being cast, a dusty cloak or a rusty helm floating as though worn by an [invisible](/3-Mechanics/CLI/rules/conditions.md#invisible) figure, and illusory footprints appearing on a dusty floor.
 - Silent apparitions of dead adventurers drift through halls and rooms as though they are lost.
 An apparition can't be harmed, and it doesn't acknowledge creatures or objects in any way.
 It can't be dispelled but is suppressed within an [antimagic field](/3-Mechanics/CLI/spells/antimagic-field.md).

-## Is homebrew
-_Source: Waterdeep: Dungeon of the Mad Mage_

-false